Improving Your Cholesterol

 •Choose the Right Types of Fish

-You don’t always want to lower your cholesterol number.
+You don’t want to lower your all of your cholesterol numbers.
 Raising your high-density lipoproteins, or “good cholesterol” may help you improve your overall blood cholesterol, according to the Mayo Clinic.
-Add the following fish to your meals to help improve your cholesterol.
+Add the following fish to your meals to help start improving your cholesterol.
 Taking fish oil improve your triglyceride levels.

 •Salmon